Experience Japan's hot springs and get to know Japanese bathing culture

 Located on the Pacific Ring of Fire, Japan is home to some of the world's best hot springs.
 After days of exploring the country's cities or countryside by foot, a dip in one of these traditional baths is the perfect antidote, and there are plenty of natural water spots to choose from.

-Most facilities have separate baths for male and female guests, marked by split curtains.
+Most facilities have separate baths for male and female guests, indicated by marks on split curtains.
 Inside, you will find a dressing room where you can leave your clothing and personal items.
 There's no need to bring anything as most facilities have an array of cleansers, washes and scrubs for guests to use.
 You can take a small towel to cover up, but it should not be placed in the water.

 Near the dressing room is the shower area.
 Each stall is equipped with shampoo, conditioner and body wash, as well as a stool and bucket.
 Take a seat, and pour hot water over yourself using the bucket.
 Wash thoroughly and be mindful not to splash others.
 Once you're clean, you can enter the baths.
 Note that children cannot bring toys into the bath.
 The water in hot spring baths is usually around 40 degrees Celsius, so take regular breaks to ensure you don't overheat.